Frequently Asked Questions

 Ordering

-Go to azulprints.com/quote, upload your PDF, select your print size, material (bond or mylar), color or B&W, quantity, and number of sets.
+Go to azulprints.com/quote, upload your PDF, and select your print size, material (bond or mylar), and quantity.
 You'll see an instant price.
+Our system automatically detects which pages contain color — no manual sorting needed.
 Add your shipping address, choose a UPS service level, and pay.
-A technician reviews your file before production, and your order ships the same business day if placed before 12 PM EST.
+A technician reviews your file before production begins, and your order ships the same business day if placed before 12 PM EST.

 No account required.
-You can upload, configure, and pay for an order without registering.
+Upload, configure, and pay without registering.
 You'll receive a confirmation email with your order details and a tracking number once your order ships.
-If you order frequently, your order history is accessible via the link in your confirmation email.
+Your order history is accessible via the link in that confirmation email — handy for reorders.

 Contact us as soon as possible at azulprints.com/contact or reply to your confirmation email.
 If your order has not yet entered production, we can make changes or cancel.
 Because we process orders quickly — often within hours of receipt — we can't guarantee changes after submission, but we'll do our best.

 In the quote tool, set the number of pages per set and the number of sets separately.
-For example, a 24-page drawing set ordered in 3 copies would be 24 pages × 3 sets = 72 total prints.
+For example, a 24-page drawing set ordered in 3 copies = 72 total prints.
 The total is calculated automatically.
 All sets print from the same uploaded PDF — you only upload the file once.

 Yes.
-Every order confirmation email contains a link to your order details page where you can reorder the same job.
-You can also contact us directly and reference your previous order number — we'll pull up your file and settings and get a new order started quickly.
+Every order confirmation email contains a link to your order details where you can reorder the same job.
+You can also contact us directly with your previous order number — we'll pull up your file and settings and get a new order started quickly.

 📄